Queen hailed in Scotland as a 'constant in all our lives'

 “Committed to the role she assumed in 1952 upon the death of her beloved father, she has been a constant in all of our lives for over 70 years,” he said.
 “She was determined to see her work as a form of service to others."

 The coffin will remain at the cathedral until Tuesday so the public can pay their respects.
-Thousands lined the 0.7-mile (1 kilometer) route between palace and cathedral, some arriving hours early to catch a glimpse of the coffin.
+Thousands of people lined the 0.7-mile (1 kilometer) route between palace and cathedral, some arriving hours early to catch a glimpse.

 “I just wanted to be here, just to show … last respects.
 I cannot believe she is dead,” said Marilyn Mclear, a 70-year-old retired teacher.
 “I know she was 96, but I just cannot believe the queen’s dead.”